 Under California law, a grandparent has the right to make a request to the court for reasonable visitation with a grandchild.
 A California court will take into the pre-existing relationship between grandparent and grandchild, that has “engendered a bond,” and will balance the best interest of the child in having visitation with a grandparent with the rights of the parents to make decisions about their child.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law, divorce, estate planning and personal injury.
 We represent clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing filing for California divorce, California child custody, California grandparents’ rights, and California visitation.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 Grandparent Grandchild Visitation

 A grandparent grandchild visitation can be awarded if the grandparent has an interest in the child’s welfare.
 Grandparents may also petition for visitation with their grandchildren in the following situations:

 - A parent is deceased (Fam C §3102; Rich v Thatcher (2011) 200 CA4th 1176, 1181; Hoag v Diedjomahor (2011) 200 CA4th 1008, 1013);